jara001/f1tenth-rules/rules_v3.md

 - Touching
 - Crashing
 - Track section: Centerline based...?
+- Whistle
+- Overtakes?
+- Track section
+- Warning
+- Disqualification.
+- Flags: When flags are used during the competition, their meaning is as follows:
+    - Checkered flag: A flag is raised if the team is on the last lap.
+The flag is dropped and then waved when the team finishes and wins the current round.
+    - Red flag: A flag is raised if a race-stopping car crash occurs.
+The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track.
+After the crash is resolved by the stewards, the flag is dropped and the race resumes.
+    - Yellow flag: A flag is raised if the team is warned for a rule violation.
+    - Black flag: A flag is raised if the team is disqualified.
+The flag is dropped after the disqualified team stops the car and leaves the track.
+The opponent is allowed to continue the race till completion of the set number of laps.
+    - Green flag: Optional - raised to signal that the race is safe to continue.
+The flag is dropped after the race resumes.
+    - The steward holds the black flag in each hand, one for each team.

 ## Vehicle specifications
 _Note: I omit classes as ICRA 2025 removed them.
 I think that it currently makes sense._

-Each vehicle will be inspected as a part of qualification whether it meets the criteria.
-In case the criteria are not met, the vehicle is disqualified.
+Each vehicle will be inspected during the competition whether it meets the criteria.
+In case the criteria are not met, the vehicle is not allowed to be used in the competition.

 Following rules mostly specify the upper bounds on the components; generally everything that is of a lower spec is allowed.